ariebovenberg/whenever/README.rst

 Pendulum is full-featured datetime library, but it's hamstrung by the decision to inherit from the standard library ``datetime``.
-This means it inherits most of its pitfalls, with the notable exception of DST-aware addition/subtraction.
+This means it inherits most of the pitfalls mentioned above, with the notable exception of DST-aware addition/subtraction.

 Arrow